 The Cathedral and cloisters of Mon Reale, Palermo built by Roger II of Sicily are a masterpiece.
 Arriving at the cathedral door from the main square, the beautifully designed wrought ironwork protects the Loggia.
 Composed of endless circles and floral details it seems as though a 'Volo d'Angelo' (a flight of angels) is taking flight.
-This was the masterpiece which inspired Cassandra's Volo pieces.
+This was the masterpiece which inspired Cassandra's Volo d'Angelo designs.

 Diamond- from the Greek 'adamas' means the unconquerable and so it is, being the hardest of all gemstones.
 From yellowish to green, red, pink and blue, diamonds are found in all colours in South Africa, Australia, as well as Namibia, Russia and China.